Stockholm is one of those cities I keep coming back to, and each time I think I have figured it out, it shows me something new.

 The closest island, Fjäderholmarna, is 25–30 minutes by boat from central Stockholm.
 Vaxholm, the most scenic of the easily accessible islands, takes about an hour.
 Both offer the combination of wooden jetties, red cottages, fishing boats, and open water that defines the Swedish archipelago aesthetic.

 📷 Pro Tip: Take the Waxholmsbolaget ferry from Strömkajen.
 For Fjäderholmarna, the ferry crossing itself is a photography subject — shoot back toward the Stockholm skyline with the water and the islands in the frame.
-On the islands, a 35–50mm handles the intimate scale of the cottages and harbors; a 16–24mm for the wider seascape compositions.
+On the islands, a 35–50mm lens handles the intimate scale of the cottages and harbors; a 16–24mm lens for the wider seascape compositions.
 Summer evening light on the archipelago, when the sun drops low over the water and the rocks glow warm, is some of the finest golden-hour photography available in Sweden.

 Best time: Summer evenings for golden hour.
 Any clear day in any season for the archipelago light.
 Access:Waxholmsbolaget ferries from Strömkajen (near the Grand Hotel).
 Tickets on board, card only.